vacp2p/vac.dev/_posts/2021-06-04-presenting-js-waku.md

 discuss: https://forum.vac.dev/t/discussion-presenting-js-waku-waku-v2-in-the-browser/81
 ---

-After almost three months working on JS-Waku, we thought it would be a good time to give it a proper introduction.
+For the past 3 months, we have been working in bringing Waku v2 to the browser.
+Our aim is to empower dApps with Waku v2, and it led to the creation of a new library.
+We believe now is good time to introduce it!

 ## Waku v2